AcheronEiden/MicrocontrollerProgramming/scr/ReadME.md

   - **st7735initcmds.h**
   - **tom_thumb.h**

 are external libraries that should be saved in the lib or src folder of the PlatfromIO created project.
+We got the libraries from our supervisor **Uwe Zimmermann**.
+Some of the libraries where written by him while consulting the atmega328p documentation while some libraries where gathered from other places.